Ankit-2145/DataNode/README.md

 ## Contact

 If you have any questions or issues, feel free to reach out via the repository or contact us directly through the DataNode platform.

----

-This draft can be customized with additional details as needed, such as updating the repo URL, contact information, and specific contribution guidelines.